dragon1x/android-vshell/LIMITATIONS.md

 ## No access to host resources

-*Don't even try to root your device or dump packets from your Wi-Fi dongle.
+*Don't even try to root your device with vShell.
+This is not possible.*

-This is not possible with vShell.*
+You can't use this application for accessing your USB-OTG drives, smartcards, SDR, Wi-Fi or Bluetooth dongles and other hardware.

 I would not leave comments for those who think can elevate privileges by using [QEMU].